How To Apply

 Our goal is to expose you to the full research process, from project conception and design through field training, data collection and analysis to writing up your project as a first-authored manuscript to submit to a scientific journal.
 Research is fundamentally time-intensive.
 You will need to be able to dedicate 8-10 hours a week during the academic semesters.

-Each cohort includes 4 students.
+Each year we support 4 students.
 Each of you will lead your own independent research project and assist each other.
 The goal is for each of you to produce a scientific manuscript from your work and for you to be co-authors on each other’s work.
-You will also work together to develop an outreach project to broaden the impacts of your bird research to the Hubbard Brook community.
+You will also work together to develop and participate in an outreach project to broaden the impacts of your bird research to the Hubbard Brook and Ithaca communities.

 During each semester of the program, you will be expected to: